 You’ve seen the headlines.
-The job market is so hot right now, there are literally more jobs available than people unemployed.
-If you are one of the 5.5 million individuals that reportedly left their job in December of 2018 (with 3.5 million leaving voluntarily), chances are good you are actively searching for a new role.
-While odds are high you’ve been through the hiring process multiple times throughout your career, a refresher surrounding the interview process can be beneficial for anyone!
+The job market is so hot right now; there are more jobs available than people unemployed.
+In December 2018 alone, 5.5 million individuals that reportedly left their job (with 3.5 million leaving voluntarily).
+So, many professionals find themselves looking for their next opportunity.
+And while you’ve probably been through an interview process or two throughout your career, a refresher can be helpful for anyone!

 The first place to begin is with yourself.
-Review the resume you submitted to ensure you are able to discuss any detail you included.
-This could mean touching base with any references, as they may be receiving a call to gauge your qualifications and highlighting any skills or experiences listed on your resume.
+Review the resume you submitted to ensure you can discuss any detail you included.
+And don’t forget to touch base with your references.
+They may be receiving a call to gauge your qualifications and highlight skills or experiences listed on your resume.

 Review any dress code that may be in place for your interview.
-Ideally, the hiring manager or HR will share this expectation with you, as different companies and industries have different expectations.
+Ideally, the hiring manager or HR will share this expectation with you.
+Every industry and company has different expectations.
 In contrast, if you be work with a recruiter from JSG, they will fill you in on acceptable attire.

 Know Your Value

-After the initial steps described above, you’re now able to begin calculating our value.
-You reviewed your own skills, specializations, and experiences to show you are qualified for the position.
-Thus, you can now identify what is the standard compensation for someone in a similar role across the city, state, country, and world.
-You can do this by again leveraging sites like LinkedIn and analyzing their salary insights.
+After the initial steps described above, you’re now able to begin calculating your value.
+You reviewed your skills, specializations, and experiences to show you are qualified for the position.
+Thus, you can now identify the standard compensation for someone in a similar role across the city, state, and country.
+You can do this by leveraging sites like LinkedIn and analyzing their salary insights.

-You have access to a database where professionals across all industries have provided some transparency into their compensation; information that you need to use.
-Once you have identified an acceptable figure, be able to explain how you arrived there.
-Your explanation should be clear and concise, not an ongoing ramble that communicated indecisiveness or being unprepared.
+Did you know you have access to a database full of transparent compensations?
+Professionals across all industries have provided valuable salary insights you can use to compare your market value.
+Once you have identified an acceptable figure, explain how you arrived there during your job interview.
+Your explanation should be clear and concise.

 Read more about job interviews and other career advice here.
 Or click here to get in contact with a Johnson Service Group Recruiter and begin finding your dream job today!